Sangeetha-Sekar-G/LearnJava/README.md

 To make it mutable -> StringBuffer and StringBuilder
               Diff is Threadsafe and Not threadsafe

+Comparator: If you want to specify the logic for sorting
+Comparable:  If you let the class to compare itself

 Imp in every language:
 Basic Syntax,